ncou/devtools/.github/CONTRIBUTING.md

 ./bin/devtools analyze
 ```

-### Project Structure

-This project uses [pds/skeleton](https://github.com/php-pds/skeleton) as its
-base folder structure and layout.

 ### Running Tests

 The following must pass before we will accept a pull request.
 If this does not